W-graphs and Gyoja's W-graph algebra: Proving the decomposition conjecture

+\begin{theorem} The decomposition conjecture is true for type $A_3$. \end{theorem} We will not prove this in detail, since it is very similar to (although not formally a consequence of) the proof for $A_4$ which will be presented in the next section.
+Full details can also be found in \citep[Section 4.5]{hahn2013diss}.

-\begin{theorem} The decomposition conjecture is true for type $B_3$. \end{theorem} \begin{proof} We aim for a refinement of the compatibility graph as depicted in figure \ref{fig:gyoja:better_compatibility_graph_B3} (where inclusions edges were again omitted for the sake of clarity).
-Again the relations of type $(\alpha)$ will be crucial.
+\begin{theorem} The decomposition conjecture is true for type $B_3$. \end{theorem} \begin{proof} We aim for a refinement of the compatibility graph as depicted in Figure \ref{fig:gyoja:better_compatibility_graph_B3} (where inclusions edges were again omitted for the sake of clarity).
+The relations of type $(\alpha)$ will be crucial for that undertaking.
 We will write $(\alpha^{st})$ to denote that we have used the relation of type $(\alpha)$ belonging to the edge $s - t$ of the Dynkin diagram.

 First note that every good ring for $B_3$ contains $\IZ[\tfrac{1}{2}]$ so that one is allowed to divide by two.

 \medbreak Step 1: Z1 and Z2.